 During the Plan year ended June 30, 2014, the Trustees purchased annuity contracts for two tranches of employers.
 These employers were then permitted to withdraw from the Plan following such purchases, contingent on execution of a written withdrawal agreement.
-Plan assets valued at \$5,383,020 were used to purchase annuities; of this amount, \$2,636,220 was payable to the insurer selected by the Trustees for the purchase of annuity contracts and was transferred to the insurer on July 2, 2014.
-The insurers are in the process of issuing annuity contracts to eligible current and former employees of the employers.
+Plan assets valued at \$5,383,020 were used to purchase these annuities; of this amount, \$2,636,220 and \$2,746,800 were payable to the insurers selected by the Trustees for the purchase of annuity contracts and was transferred to the selected insurers on July 2, 2014 and August 6, 2013, respectively.
+The insurers have issued annuity contracts to eligible current and former employees of the employers.